ase1590/Irsender-M5StickC-Plus/README.md

 # Irsender-M5StickC-Plus

-a basic infrared remote for TV's using the M5StickC-Plus.
+A basic infrared remote for TV's using the M5StickC-Plus.

 Also built using the swanky new PlatformIO plugin for VSCode.